smark-1/django-easy-faq/README.md

 1.6 fixed bug where no_category_description did not do remove the category description in the admin

 1.7 added support for django 5.0

+1.8 added support for richtext answers with django-tinymce